-The Class Recording Kit provides faculty with self-service, easy-to-use video recording kits designed to record or broadcast (Google Meet, Webex, Zoom) an in-person class event to share with students who are unable to attend.
+The Class Recording Kit provides faculty with self-service, easy-to-use video recording kits designed to record or broadcast (Google Meet, Webex, Zoom) an in-person class event to share with students.
 These kits are not intended to be a substitute for video conferencing.
-These kits are limited in number and will be prioritized for classes with significant numbers of students in quarantine or isolation.
+Kits are limited in number and are available on a first come, first serve basis.

 The Class Recording Kits include a camera with built in audio, a tripod, a Lavalier Microphone and receiver, an SD card, and charging cables (a USB to USB-C cable, two UBC-A to USB-C cables, and an SD to USB-C adapter).